apple/swift-numerics/Sources/RealModule/Documentation.docc/RealModule.md

 `RealFunctions`, and `AlgebraicField`; this is the protocol that you are most likely to want to constrain to when writing generic "math" code that works with floating-point types.

+``RealModule`` also provides `isApproximatelyEqual` methods for comparing floating-point values up to a tolerance, which is almost always what you want instead of an exact `==` comparison.
+See <doc:ApproximateEquality> for details.